What is dietary fiber?

 Soluble fibers, so named because they dissolve in water, are usually easily fermented by bacteria in the colon (although this isn’t true for all).
 Gases like hydrogen, vitamins, and short chain fatty acids (see below) are all by-products of their fermentation.

 All soluble fibers are also viscous.
-Soluble fibers can be found in beans, lentils, Brussels sprouts, root veggies and sweet potatoes, asparagus, citrus fruits, apples, broccoli, winter squash, and more (source).
+Soluble fibers can be found in beans, lentils, oats, Brussels sprouts, root veggies and sweet potatoes, asparagus, citrus fruits, apples, broccoli, winter squash, and more (source).

 Insoluble fibers, which don’t dissolve in water, include the well-known “resistant starches” found in green bananas, green plantains, cooked and cooled potatoes, and more (source).
 Some insoluble fibers are fermentable, while others aren’t.
 If fermented, insoluble fibers also produce gases, vitamins, and short chain fatty acids.